timothy-huang/my_blog/_posts/2022-05-23-Alternative measures of societal well-being .md

 The more that is produced, the more there is to go around, right?
 This measure is known as Gross Domestic Product (GDP), and economists have determined a [GDP growth rate of 2-3% a year to be optimal](https://web.stanford.edu/~chadj/facts.pdf).
 In other words, **our goal as a society is to produce 2-3% more stuff each year**.

 The United States has the highest GDP in the world, at over \\$19.48 trillion, nearly \\$7 trillion more than the next country, China.
-However, GDP alone doesn't tell us much about how this output is distributed among individual people, so economists use GDP *per capita* to measure the economic output per person.
+However, GDP alone doesn't tell us much about how this output is distributed among individual people, so economists use GDP *per capita* to measure how much stuff is produced per person.
+By the way, I say "stuff", but GDP also includes services such as those provided your favorite rideshare platform.

 According to the World Bank, the U.S. had a GDP per capita of \\$63,207 in 2020.
 China had a GDP per capita of \\$10,435.
 Going off of GDP per capita, the US should have among the highest levels of well-being in the world.